lucymei/STAT545-hw-Mei-Lucy/hw03/STAT545_hw03.md

 ## 3. Compute a trimmed mean of life expectancy for different years.
 Or a weighted mean, weighting by population.
 Just try something other than the plain vanilla mean.
+This is a table with the mean of life expectancy weighted by population and the non-weighted mean is there as a comparison.

 ```r
 lifeExpweighted <- gapminder %>%